The Accreditation ProcessPrint

 You will receive an email with a link to reset your password.
 Note: This link includes an Authentication Token that expires within 30 days.
 Creating an online account gives the applicant access to sample documents and other reference documents that are unavailable without an account in the system, in addition to letting the applicant save and return to the application at a later date.

 It can take anywhere from a few weeks to a few months to submit a completed assessment, and many legal and organizational documents are required for submission.
 Applicants can use the reviewer checklist to help organize and track their accreditation progress.
-All community foundations receiving the National Standards for U.S. Community Foundations accreditation must meet 26 Standards.
+All community foundations receiving National Standards accreditation must meet 26 standards.
 The assessment requires many levels of information and documentation in a format that must be uploaded electronically.
 Applicants do not need to have all the required documentation at the time they create an account and will be able to save drafts of the application as needed.

 General Information: This includes National Standards contact name, foundation EIN, mailing address, etc.